markusmoenig/Eldiron/docs/docs/characters_items/server_commands.md

 *This command can be used with both characters and items.*

 Deals damage to an entity or item.
-The server first applies the project-wide **Game -> Rules** combat formula to calculate the final incoming damage, then sends a [take_damage](events#take_damage) event to the receiver with that final amount and the attacker id.
+The server first applies the project-wide [Rules](../rules) combat pipeline, then sends a [take_damage](events#take_damage) event to the receiver with the final amount and the attacker id.

 ```eldrin
 deal_damage(id, random(2, 5))